 We want to prepare your Will so you pick who inherits your property after your death, not the State of Arizona.
 If you don’t have a Will your state of residence has its plan for who will inherit your property and its may be different from who you want to inherit your property.
 To learn more about this important topic read our article called “Who Inherits Assets of an Arizona Resident Who Dies without a Will?”
 The custom estate plan we will prepare for you insures that your estate will go to the loved ones that you select rather than to family members you might otherwise disinherit.

-2. Unlimited phone calls or office conferences with Arizona estate planning attorneys Richard Keyt or Richard C. Keyt to answer questions about your estate planning documents and make any desired changes before you sign your estate plan documents.
+1. Unlimited phone calls with Arizona estate planning attorneys Richard C. Keyt (480-664-7472 or firstname.lastname@example.org) or his father Richard Keyt (480-664-7478 or email@example.com) to answer questions about your estate planning documents and make any desired changes before you sign your estate plan documents.

-5. Living Will: Another problem experienced by Terry Schaivo’s family occurred when her ex-husband wanted the doctors to turn off the machines that were keeping her alive years after the accident that injured her brain.
-Terry’s parents did not want the doctors to terminate life support. that authorizes a doctor to pull the plug if you are being kept alive by a machine.
+3. Living Will: This important document is your instructions to doctors and hospitals that if you are brain dead and in a terminal condition they are to pull the plug.
+Terry Schaivo’s family suffered at the end of Terry’s life because Terry’s ex-husband wanted the doctors to turn off the machines that were keeping Terry alive years after the accident that injured her brain.
+Terry’s parents did not want the doctors to terminate life support.

 Terry Schaivo is a perfect example of why everybody needs a Healthcare Power of Attorney and a Living Will.
 Terry did not have either document and her family paid the price emotionally and with money that could have been better spent on something other than lawyers.
 Wikipedia says “In all, the Schiavo case involved 14 appeals and numerous motions, petitions, and hearings in the Florida courts; five suits in federal district court; Florida legislation struck down by the Supreme Court of Florida; a subpoena by a congressional committee to qualify Schiavo for witness protection; federal legislation (the Palm Sunday Compromise); and four denials of certiorari from the Supreme Court of the United States.”
 Do your family a big favor and adopt both of these important estate plan documents so nobody has to burn money going to court to get an order dealing with your medical care or authoring the doctors to pull the plug.

-7. HIPAA Authorization: This is a document that authorizes your healthcare providers to give information about your health and medical condition and treatment to the people you name as your healthcare decision makers in your Healthcare Power of Attorney.
+4. HIPAA Authorization: A federal law called HIPAA prevents doctors and hospitals from giving patient information to unauthorized people.
+The HIPAA Authorization is a document that authorizes your healthcare providers to give information about your health and medical condition and treatment to the people you name as your healthcare decision makers in your Healthcare Power of Attorney.

-8. Financial Power of Attorney: This document authorizes one or more people you select to handle your financial affairs if you are incapacitated.
-If you are in a coma, incapacitated or suffer mental impairment who will manage your financial affairs?
-If you have not signed a Financial Power of Attorney your family will have to spend thousands of dollars to get a court order that appoints somebody as your conservator with the legal right and power to act on your behalf with respect to your financial affairs.
+5. Financial Power of Attorney: If you are in a coma, incapacitated or suffer mental impairment who will manage your financial affairs?
+Your Financial Power of Attorney authorizes one or more people you select to handle your financial affairs if you were to become incapacitated.
+If you have not signed a Financial Power of Attorney your family will have to spend thousands of dollars to get a court order that appoints somebody as your conservator who will have the legal right and power to act on your behalf with respect to your financial affairs.
 If you become incapacitated without this document nobody will be able to write checks on your bank account and pay your mortgage or bills without spending thousands of dollars to hire a lawyer to get a court order appointing a conservator.

 The heart of you estate plan is the revocable Living Trust (RLT).
 We believe that almost everyone with substantial assets should have an RLT.
 The primary reasons people create an RLT are: